-- The Electrical and Mechanical Services Department has been working with the trade and academia to promote I&T related to electrical and mechanical (E&M) services. - E&M InnoPortal lists the service needs of various government departments, public organisations and the E&M trade.
-Universities and start-ups can propose related I&T solutions for matching. - A \$200 million Green Tech Fund is set up to support the R&D and application of decarbonisation and green technologies.
-The 2022-23 Budget injected an additional \$200 million into the Fund. - A Green Technology and Finance Development Committee will be set up, inviting industry representatives from green technology, green finance, green standard certification, etc. to help devise a plan to develop Hong Kong into an international green technology and finance centre. - An International GreenTech Week will be organised at end 2023 to pool together representatives, enterprises and investors from the green technology industries.
+The Electrical and Mechanical Services Department has been working with the trade and academia to

+- promote I&T related to electrical and mechanical (E&M) services. - E&M InnoPortal lists the service needs of various government departments, public organisations and the E&M trade.
+Academia/research institutes and start-ups can propose related I&T solutions for matching. - > The \$400-million Green Tech Fund supports the R&D and application of decarbonisation and green technologies. - From green technology and Finance Development Committee is set up, inviting industry representatives from green technology, green finance, green standard certification, etc. to help devise a plan to develop Hong Kong into an international green technology and finance centre. - > The Hong Kong Green Week in February 2024 covered a series of events, including those related to green technology.